comp110-lytle/comp110/site/projects/personal-site.md

 ### 4.2 Link to Github

- Open the command palette, and type `Git: Initialize Repository` you can select `<site-name>` as your workspace folder.
+1. Open the command palette, and type `Git: Initialize Repository` you can select `personal-site.github.io` as your workspace folder.

-1. Open the command palette again and type `Git: Add Remote` and input the link to your git repo (`https://github.com/<github-username>/<custom-path>`).
+2. Open the command palette again and type `Git: Add Remote` and input the link to your git repo (`https://github.com/<github-username>/<custom-path>`).
 When prompted, you can name your remote "main".

-2. Commit your changes and push to origin!
+3. Commit your changes and push to origin!

 ## 5. Configure a publishing source for your GitHub Pages site